nayeemmz/cmsc426Spring2021/hw2.md

 <a name='intro'></a>
 ## Introduction

+A linear combination of Gaussian distributions forms a superposition formulated as a probabilistic model known as a Gaussian Mixture Model.
-The purpose of this homework is to practice Gaussian Mixture Model (GMM).
+The purpose of this homework is to practice Gaussian Mixture Models (GMM).

 Nao's training has two phases: